 Report March 2021-April 2022

 Smarties is the church stay-and-play toddler group which meets every Thursday in term time from 10.15 till 11.45 in room four.
+Anyone who cares for children age 0-4 is welcome with their children.
+We play, drink tea, eat snacks, chat, laugh, sing, rhyme and enjoy being together.

 Smarties is all about people.
 It is about Jesus’ love for people.
 Our vision at Smarties is to encourage and support young families and share God’s love with them.

-Praise God, Smarties is back.
-After a period of online Facebook meets where we chatted, read Bible stories and it’s singing we have returned to room 4.
+Praise God - Smarties is back!
+We have returned after a period of online Facebook meets where we chatted, read Bible stories and sang during times of Covid restrictions.

 Thank you, God, for your help and provision as we navigated all the different Covid restrictions and rules to keep people safe and be able to meet!
 Thank you to my wonderful and devoted Smarties team who have prayed with me and showed great patience and served as I have interpreted and changed the ways of working to comply with the various Covid rules at different times.
 Thanks to Lucy for her inspiration and patience as we navigated ways forward online, and for Sam Williams as she inspired and equipped me to meet in person.
-As well as a parent who works for environmental health department Tewkesbury and continually guided and evaluated my new ways of working.
+We’re thankful as well for having a former Smarties parent who works for Tewkesbury’s environmental health department and continually guided and evaluated my new ways of working.

-We have also been grateful to care for the family, playtime, The National youth agency, the church of England and those tirelessly working to roll out the successful vaccine program.
-All of whom have informed and guided us through this tricky time.
+We have also been grateful to Care For The Family, Playtime, The National Youth Agency, the Church of England, and those tirelessly working to roll out the successful vaccine program, all of whom have informed and guided us through this tricky time.
 Thanks also to many of you in the church and the team of intercessors who have prayed us back into room four, having been absent for over a year.

-One thing we have all learnt about over the last two years it’s the importance of relationship and community.
-At Smarties we love to meet young families, toddlers, parents, grandparents and share life with them where ever they are at.
+One thing we have all learnt about over the last two years is the importance of relationship and community.
+At Smarties we love to meet young families, toddlers, parents, grandparents and share life with them wherever they are at.

-Some families have returned delighted, others anxious about meeting, with children who are not used to being with other children.
-However, that anxiety is slowly dissipating and the joy of meeting with others is now so much more evident and people are coming back in increasing numbers.
+Some families have returned delighted about meeting, and others anxious, with children who are not used to being with other children.
+However, that anxiety is slowly dissipating and the joy of meeting with others is now so much more evident, and people are coming back in increasing numbers.

 One thing is for sure, many families who come to us are experiencing and will experience increasing pressures.
 Pray for us as we try and support and pray for them and involve other agencies.
-Indeed this last year has led to visits to the food bank, calls to Christians against poverty and liaising with various government and community groups.
-Poverty, depression and children with specific learning difficulties are some of the issues are families have highlighted to us.
+Indeed, this last year has led to visits to the Food Bank, calls to Christians Against Poverty and liaising with various government and community groups.
+Poverty, depression and children with specific learning difficulties are some of the issues our families have highlighted to us.

 It has been great for us at Smarties to welcome new families to the church with babies and toddlers and for them to come along to Smarties and help them feel like they belong and get to know other families in the area.
 They have done so with great enthusiasm.